 Total time: About 20 minutes

-These Kotletki are savory ground chicken cutlets in Slavic style.
-They become more juicy and delicious with each bite.
+This Kotletki is a savory recipe using ground chicken in Slavic style.
+These cutlets become juicier and more delicious with each bite.
 You could say they are the Russian version of chicken nuggets, a kids’ favorite.

 The magical ingredient in the Kotletki is Greek yogurt.
 Adding it helps the cutlets have a bit of a tart flavor.
 Plus, your finished products will have a moist result.
 Thus, you can enjoy the yummy Kotletki in a better condition.